 Over the last few years, we have wrapped several cars and done a lot of partial wraps.
-All that experience and hard-learned lessons would be lost if we didn't share it.
+All that experience and hard-learned lessons would be lost if we didn’t share them.
+Here we share tips and tricks to help those looking to wrap their cars.

 How to Prepare a Vehicle for Vinyl Wrapping